SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

   - Supported backends: Array, DoublyLinkedList
 - [Sequence\<T>](Sequence.h)
   - A generalization of a vector: a container whose elements are keyed by the natural numbers.
-  - Supported backends: Array, DoublyLinkedList, LinkedList
+  - Supported backends: Array, DoublyLinkedList, LinkedList, std::vector
 - [Set\<T>](Set.h)
   - a container of T, where once an item is added, additionally adds () do nothing.
   - Supported backends: LinkedList, std::set